 - 1 Build Award

-Our team meets twice a week year-round at NASA Ames Research Center in Moffett Field, CA. During the intense build season in the summer, we meet four times a week to get ready for the competition season.
+Our team meets twice a week year-round at NASA Ames Research Center in Moffett Field, CA. We typically meet on Tuesdays and Thursdays from 5-7:30pm.
+During the intense build season in the summer, we meet four times a week to get ready for the competition season.
 After the intense build season, our competition season is from October to April.

 VEX Robotics releases a new challenge/game every year in April.
 Gearing up for the build season our team members learn the basics of robotics, including VEX parts and tools, robot programming (VEX Coding Studio & vexCode), and problem-solving skills through girl-led workshops.
 Veteran team members lead girls in brainstorming ideas about possible robot designs as well as prototyping parts, following the engineering design process.